geoffreyangus/via/README.md

 #### 6.)
 Additional Metrics and Visualizations (Optional)

-There are some operation that are best suited for Jupyter notebook exploration; specifically, matplotlib-type visualizations and other network analysis (e.g. computing centrality, PageRank score, etc.).
+There are some operations that are best suited for Jupyter notebook exploration; specifically, matplotlib-type visualizations and other network analysis (e.g. computing centrality, PageRank score, etc.).
 We define functions for these operations in `analysis/metrics.py` and `analysis/visualization.py`.
 Note: since the refactor, _these have not been tested thoroughly_.
 The core implementation is unchanged, but there may be lingering compiler errors.
 In order to set up a Jupyter notebook for analysis, create a Jupyter notebook in `notebooks/` and be sure to place these commands in the first cell:

 ```
 %load_ext autoreload